-The University of Saint Francis considers the behavior described in the following sections as inappropriate for the University of Saint Francis community and inconsistent to the core values set forth in the Code of Student Conduct.
-These expectations and rules apply to all undergraduate, graduate, and professional students.
-The University of Saint Francis encourages community members to report to University of Saint Francis officials all incidents that involve the following actions.
+The University of Saint Francis considers the behavior described in the following sections as inappropriate for the university community and inconsistent with the core values set forth in the Code of Student Conduct.
+These expectations and rules apply to all undergraduate, graduate and professional students.
+The university encourages community members to report to university officials all incidents that involve the following actions.
 Any student found to have committed or to have attempted to commit any of the following misconduct is subject to the sanctions outlined in the Code of Student Conduct.